mauricioklein/mauricioklein.github.io/_posts/2016-08-06-what-is-new-in-ruby-2-4-0.md

 * *Array#max* and *Array#min* no longer creates a temporary array under certain circumstances, which improves the response time and reduce the amount of memory used by your code.
 * Added *Regex#match?*, which just check if a given string matches the pattern, without creating a back reference object.
 * *Thread#report_on_exception* and *Thread.report_on_exception* added.
 When set to *true*, a report is generated when a thread dies.
-Today, you can only notice this behavior if another thread explicitly joins it.
+Today, you can only notice this behaviour if another thread explicitly joins it.

 [preview1]: https://www.ruby-lang.org/en/news/2016/06/20/ruby-2-4-0-preview1-released/